MorningStarGG/Firebot-Goal-Tracker/README.md

 Special thanks to the Firebot community for their support and contributions.

 ---
-**AI Disclaimer:** Parts of this was made with vaious AI tools to speed development time.
+**AI Disclaimer:** Parts of this was made with various AI tools to speed development time.